netlight-johannadagfalk/goclimate/README.md

 ##### Language in React

-Language files (.yml) are reached in react by reaching and loading the file through its path, and package it to a json object.
+Language files (.yml) are reached in React by loading the file through its path as a props, and package it to a json object.
 Each specific language code is reached by using I18n.locale[0..-1] that returns e.g. ‘en’.
 Se example below.
-The object ‘text’ can then be reached from within the react component by parsing the json object.
+The received prop ‘text’ can then be reached from within the React component by parsing the json object.
 The object is then made global through useContext.
 ```
  <%= react_component 'Container',
    text: YAML.load_file('config/locales/' + I18n.locale[0..-1] + '.yml')[I18n.locale[0..-1]].to_json,